Arts and Crafts movement

-The Arts and Crafts movement was an international trend in the decorative and fine arts that developed earliest and most fully in the British Isles and subsequently spread across the British Empire and to the rest of Europe and America.
+The Arts and Crafts movement was an international trend in the decorative and fine arts that developed earliest and most fully in the British Isles and subsequently spread across the British Empire and to the rest of Europe and North America.

 Initiated in reaction against the perceived impoverishment of the decorative arts and the conditions in which they were produced, the movement flourished in Europe and North America between about 1880 and 1920.
-It is the root of the Modern Style, the British expression of what later came to be called the Art Nouveau movement, which it strongly influenced.
+Some consider that it is the root of the Modern Style, a British expression of what later came to be called the Art Nouveau movement.
+Others consider that it is the incarnation of Art Nouveau in England.

+Others consider Art and Crafts to be in opposition to Art Nouveau.
+Arts and Crafts indeed criticised Art Nouveau for its use of industrial materials such as iron.

 In Japan, it emerged in the 1920s as the Mingei movement.
 It stood for traditional craftsmanship, and often used medieval, romantic, or folk styles of decoration.
 It advocated economic and social reform and was anti-industrial in its orientation.
 It had a strong influence on the arts in Europe until it was displaced by Modernism in the 1930s, and its influence continued among craft makers, designers, and town planners long afterwards.

 The term was first used by T. J. Cobden-Sanderson at a meeting of the Arts and Crafts Exhibition Society in 1887, although the principles and style on which it was based had been developing in England for at least 20 years.
 It was inspired by the ideas of historian Thomas Carlyle, art critic John Ruskin, and designer William Morris.
 In Scotland, it is associated with key figures such as Charles Rennie Mackintosh.
+Viollet le Duc's books on nature and Gothique art also play an essential part in the aesthetics of the Arts and Crafts movement.